Hilleberg Anjan 2

 Needless to say I ended my testing of the Anjan at this time (day 5 of my trip) because the weather was calling for more storms which were predicted to be more violent(which they were.)

-I had shelters reserved just in case something of this nature was to occur.
+I had shelters reserved just in case something of this nature were to occur.

 Hey, a backup plan is a good thing and I always have one while solo on trail.